What is Chiropractic?

 The nervous system controls and co-ordinates all functions in the body and ''its structure and activities are inseparably interwoven with every aspect of our lives, physical, cultural, intellectual."
 (Gray's Anatomy, 3rd edition.).

-In todays society, life can be pretty stressful, this can lead to dysfunction, which is thought to decrease the ability of our bodies to deal with future stressors and maintain homoeostasis (a healthy balance), and therefore a a decline in general health.
+In todays society life can be pretty stressful.
+This can lead to dysfunction, which is thought to decrease the ability of our bodies to deal with future stressors or maintaining homoeostasis (a healthy balance), and therefore a decline in general health.
 (This theory, although seen and appreciated by many patients, does not yet have sufficient clinical evidence to support it.)